 Lack of Text

-While iOS Tab Bar guidelines recommend to display text below an icon, Material Design principles allows to show only symbols for the item that are not selected.
+While iOS Tab Bar guidelines recommend displaying text below an icon, Material Design principles allow showing only symbols for the item that are not selected.

-This decision may lower user engagement, because everyone has to guess what hides behind the icon.
+This decision may lower user engagement because everyone has to guess what hides behind the icon.
 Not every icon has got a clear meaning to users.
-Some of them will not have enough courage or motivation to discover what is behind the symbol.
+Some of them will not have enough courage or motivation to discover what is the symbol.

 It is confusing why Google decided to break its initial guidelines.
-I have seen on my eyes people that pressed the wrong button because it was close to the bottom navigation..
+I have seen in my eyes people that pressed the wrong button because it was close to the bottom navigation.